 The Disappearance of Nefertiti

 Queen Nefertiti has a daughter called Meketaten, who died in her childhood when she was 13 years old.
 There is an image in a relief showing the couple mourning at their daughter’s death.
-After the death with a short period, Queen Nefertiti disappeared from the historical records.
+After the death of a short period, Queen Nefertiti disappeared from the historical records.
 There are many theories behind her disappearance just like:

 Akhnaten banished her because of her abandon of Aten.